Elena Kostyuchenko

-Elena Gennadyevna Kostyuchenko (Елена Геннадьевна Костюченко; born 25 September 1987, Yaroslavl, Russia) is a Russian journalist and gay rights activist.
+Elena Gennadyevna Kostyuchenko (Елена Геннадьевна Костюченко; born 25 September 1987, Yaroslavl, Russia) is a Russian journalist and gay rights activist in exile.
 She is an investigative reporter for the newspaper Novaya Gazeta.

 Kostyuchenko was the first journalist to write about the punk protest band Pussy Riot and about the Zhanaozen massacre in 2011.
-She covered protests against the construction of a controversial 12-lane highway through the Khimki Forest, and exposed the presence of Russian fighters in the breakaway republics of Donestk and Luhansk in Eastern Ukraine.
+She covered protests against the construction of a controversial 12-lane highway through the Khimki Forest, and exposed the presence of Russian fighters in the War in Donbas in Eastern Ukraine.

 She has been assaulted and arrested on several occasions in retribution for her journalism and activism.
+In October 2022 she survived a possible poison attack in Munich, Germany.

 Career

 Kostyuchenko is from the town of Yaroslavl, not far from Moscow.
 By age 16, she was already working on the local paper in Yaroslavl.
 She later said that “when I started working as a journalist, I had no lofty aspirations....
 I just wanted to buy winter boots with buckles; my family was poor.
 I had the option either to clean the school for six months, or to try to write something in the local paper.
 I decided to try to write something in the local paper.”
-Then she read an article about Chechnya by Anna Politkovskaya in Novaya Gazeta, described by the Guardian as “the last major publication consistently critical of Kremlin power” and as a newspaper “dedicated to real journalism, unlike Russian television and most other newspapers, all under [President Vladimir] Putin's thumb.”
+Then, she read an article about Chechnya by Anna Politkovskaya in Novaya Gazeta, described by the Guardian as “the last major publication consistently critical of Kremlin power” and as a newspaper “dedicated to real journalism, unlike Russian television and most other newspapers, all under [President Vladimir] Putin's thumb.”
 The article proved revelatory to Kostyuchenko: “I was shocked.
 I realised that everything I knew about this country, about what was happening, was wrong,”.

 Kostyuchenko then moved to Moscow, studied journalism at Moscow State University, and at age 17 was taken on as an intern at Novaya Gazeta.
 She later became a full staffer, and was the newspaper's youngest staff member ever.
 When Politkovskaya was assassinated in October 2006, said Kostyuchenko two and a half years later, “I realized I had never told her she was my idol.”
 Now, she stated, she praised all her colleagues, because “You come to work, see your colleagues and think: 'Who's next?'”

 Kostyuchenko was beaten and hospitalized at the 2011 gay pride parade.

-Kostyuchenko was the first journalist to break the information blockade around the city of Zhanaozen during the massacre of December 2011.
+Kostyuchenko was the first journalist to break the information blockade around the city of Zhanaozen during the Zhanaozen massacre in December 2011.